Romans in France small group history tour

 In the afternoon we visit the Nice-Cimiez archaeological park.
 Set in a beautiful park the museum offers a wealth of information on the Roman settlement in the area.

-The remainder of the day is free to explore the beautiful city of Nice or, perhaps, pay a visit to one of its many art museums.
+The remainder of the day is free to stroll around in the beautiful city of Nice or, perhaps, pay a visit to one of its many art museums.

 Overnight in our Nice hotel.